boltops-tools/lono/docs/_docs/lookup-locations/variables.md

     configs/demo/variables/development/demo/my-stack.txt (template level)
     configs/demo/variables/development/my-stack.txt (env level)
-    configs/demo/variables/my-stack.txt (params level)
+    configs/demo/variables/my-stack.txt (variables level)
-    configs/demo/variables/development.txt (params generic level)
+    configs/demo/variables/development.txt (variables generic level)

 So if you have only created:

     configs/demo/variables/development/my-stack.txt

 Lono will use it.
-This allow lono to launch stack names that match the params files.
+This allow lono to launch stack names that match the variables files.

 ## Thanks to Conventions